turingschool/front-end-curriculum/lessons/module-1/computer-setup.md

   - [Sublime](https://www.sublimetext.com/)
 - A system _Terminal_ for interacting with our machine from the command line.
 Fortunately macOS already ships with one.
 - macOS "Command Line Tools" -- these are some system dependencies needed for some of the tools we will use.
-- **Homebrew**: This is a "package manager" for installing other developer-related programs.
+- Homebrew -- This is a "package manager" for installing other developer-related programs.
 You can think of it as the "App Store for nerds."
 - Git (An application for handling "version control" of our software projects)
-- The Ruby programming language -- version 2.2 in particular

 ### Xcode & Command Line Tools